Summary

 Vera: That’s okay.

-Rick: That’s okay – I mean sometimes people refer to themselves in a spiritual context as your humble servant, you know.
+Rick: That’s okay.
+I mean, sometimes people refer to themselves in a spiritual context as your humble servant, you know.

-Rick: But the next sentence explains what you’re trying to say here, “Interactions are thus based on equality and serving both selves”.
-And I think that’s really nice and I have some other friends who are spiritual teachers who are really trying to get rid of the hierarchical nature of the relationship between teachers and students that often is abused really in spiritual circles and makes people feel like, “Oh, I’ll never be like that person”.
-You know, there’s an attempt to sort of reach an equality and that we’re all in this together.
-So, yeah.
+Rick: But the next sentence explains what you’re trying to say here: Interactions are thus based on equality and serving both selves.
+And I think that’s really nice.
+I have some other friends who are spiritual teachers who are really trying to get rid of the hierarchical nature of the relationship between teachers and students, which is often abused in spiritual circles and makes people feel like, Oh, I’ll never be like that person.
+There’s an attempt to sort of reach an equality, and that we’re all in this together.

 Vera: Yes.

-Rick: Okay.
-And in all your teachings, the final bit of this bio, your aim is to give insight and tools enabling the shift to a more congruent life and increasing understanding and enjoyment of what attracts in one’s life.
 Okay, good.
 Thank you very much for taking the time to come on the show today.
-So, let’s start with learning a little bit more about you.
+So let’s start with learning a little bit more about you.
 You were trained as a psychotherapist, right?
-So, you went to college and whatever training one goes to and became a psychotherapist.
+You went to college and whatever training one goes through and became a psychotherapist.

-Vera: Yes, well that was the last part of it before I switched and realized I didn’t need education anymore on that level.
+Vera: Yes.
+Well, that was the last part of it before I switched and realized I didn’t need education anymore on that level.

-Rick: So, they felt happy but they were talking about sad things?
+Rick: So they felt happy, but they were talking about sad things?

-Vera: Yes, and that was for me so strange that since then I think I was always investigating why do people do the things they do and why are they different in how they express themselves and how they feel themselves.
-And yeah, I read a lot, I therapied a lot as a hobby and well the end of the line was doing a psychotherapist education.
+Vera: Yes, and that was so strange to me that, since then, I think I was always investigating why people do the things they do, why they are different in how they express themselves, and how they feel themselves.

-Rick: Yeah, you actually did it professionally, you didn’t finish it?
+Rick: Yeah.
+You actually did it professionally; you didn’t finish it?

-Rick: Yeah, I kind of went through a process like that a little bit myself although I never went too far with the education but I took some college courses in psychology and I subscribed to Psychology Today magazine.
-And I thought maybe I should be a psychologist because the mind is powerful and if you really understand the mind and then you’re working on a subtle level and you’re helping people and so on but then when I kind of really understood the potential of meditation I thought forget that I’m going to be a meditation teacher.
+I thought maybe I should be a psychologist because the mind is powerful, and if you really understand the mind, then you’re working on a subtle level and helping people and so on.
+But when I really understood the potential of meditation, I thought, Forget that.
+I’m going to be a meditation teacher.

 Rick: Yeah, and you actually really go beyond the mind in a way and kind of bring about some change from an even more fundamental level.